Suicide of Joe Gliniewicz: Aftermath

 Once news of this betrayal came to light, numerous organizations that had raised or donated money for the Gliniewicz family demanded it be returned.
 Tributes and memorials were quickly removed and the largest, which had been constructed in front of the Fox Lake Police Department, was altered, with a memorial sign using his nickname "G.I.
 Joe", now labeling him as "G.I.
 Joke".
-The Washington D.C.-based Law Enforcement Officers Memorial Fund said Gliniewicz's name would no longer be etched onto a marble monument dedicated to fallen officers.
+The Washington D.C.-based Law Enforcement Officers Memorial Fund said Gliniewicz's name would no longer be etched onto a marble monument dedicated to deceased officers, and his Officer Down Memorial Page webpage was taken down.
 Gliniewicz quickly went from "hero to criminal".

-On January 27, 2016, Gliniewicz's wife, Melodie, was indicted on four counts of disbursing charitable funds without authority and for personal benefit, and two counts of money laundering; she pled not guilty to these charges.
+On January 27, 2016, Gliniewicz's wife, Melodie, was indicted on four counts of disbursing charitable funds without authority and for personal benefit, and two counts of money laundering; she pleaded not guilty to these charges.

 On February 2, 2016, authorities seized five bank accounts believed to be derived from embezzled funds.
 In June 2020, a judge ordered the text messages exchanged between Melodie and her late husband to be admissible evidence.
-On February 18, 2022, Melodie accepted a plea deal, being convicted of deceptive practice, a Class 4 felony in the state of Illinois.
-The remainder of her charges were dismissed and her sentencing hearing is scheduled for April 12, 2022.
+On February 18, 2022, Melodie accepted a plea deal, being convicted of deceptive practice, a Class 4 felony in Illinois.
+The remainder of her charges were dismissed and on April 12, 2022, she was sentenced to two years of probation.
+On April 10, 2025, Fox Lake agreed to a $1,000,000 settlement with Melodie, who had sued the village over her late husband's withheld pension.

 His son, Donald "D.J."
 Gliniewicz, was also under investigation after a series of texts were found between Gliniewicz and his son about loans and how he could evade discovery of unidentified expenses; however, the case was closed as investigators could not prove the son had prior knowledge that money from his father came from the youth program's account.

 Just the first three weeks of the investigation cost taxpayers in 50 suburban jurisdictions more than $300,000 to pay local law enforcement personnel working on the case, according to the Daily Herald.
 Nearly two-thirds of the cost, $196,351, were related to overtime, including pay for some officers attending Gliniewicz's funeral on Labor Day.